 Emergency Response in case of a Drug Overdose

 If you witness an individual suffering a suspected overdose call Campus Security or 911 immediately.
 Campus Security can get to a patient on campus very quickly and administer Narcan spray (if appropriate for the situation) while awaiting external emergency services personnel.
 This service is available at all SFU Campuses.

 Campus Security personnel are on site 24 hours a day, 7 days a week.
 They carry Narcan nasal spray in their medical bags.

-Health and Counselling Services has Naloxone in the clinics, which can be administered by a doctor or nurse during clinic hours.
+Health & Counselling has Naloxone in the clinics, which can be administered by a doctor or nurse during clinic hours.